DuneRaccoon/book-converter/README.md

 # Book Converter

-A powerful, production-ready PDF conversion tool that can transform PDF files into various formats including EPUB, MOBI, HTML, TXT, DOCX, and more.
+A powerful, production-ready PDF conversion tool that can transform PDF files into various formats including EPUB, HTML, TXT, DOCX, and Markdown.

 ## Features